estebanmunchjones2019/takeaways/JavaScript/Max's JavaScript course.md

 when using `async` the order of the scripts executions depends on which one gets downloaded first.

-`async & defer` doesn't have any effect when used here:
+⚠️`async & defer` doesn't have any effect when used here:

 ```html
 //No effect!